-Comparison of Current Tax Structure vs. GST
+Comparison of Previous Tax Structure vs. GST

 Note: In this example, we are assuming that all taxes associated with the manufacturing process have been paid and the selling price in the first stage is the final price set by the manufacturer (excluding VAT).

-Current Tax Structure
+Previous Tax Structure

-- The retailer pays Rs.2240 per bucket and then increases its price by 20% (which is Rs.448) and then offers it to local consumers (who are also at state 2) for Rs.2688 plus a VAT of 15% (which is another Rs.
-403.20).
+- The retailer pays Rs.
+2,240 per bucket, increases the price by 20%, and offers the buckets to local consumers in State 2 for Rs.
+2,688 plus a VAT of 15% (which adds Rs.
+403.20 per bucket).

-- The end consumer ends up paying a total of Rs.
+- The end consumer pays a total of Rs.
 3,091.20/- per bucket.

 Bottomline - Sellers lose money on taxes at every stage as they don’t get input tax credit or refund on the tax paid on purchase whenever they make a sale.

 Now, let’s take the same example, but instead apply the GST model.

-- The retailer pays Rs.2200 per bucket and then increases its price by 20% (which is Rs.440) and then offers it to local consumers (who are also at state 2) for Rs.2640 plus a GST of 10% (which is another Rs.
-264).
+- The retailer pays Rs.
+2,200 per bucket, increases the price by 20%, and offers the buckets to local consumers in State 2 for Rs.
+2,640 plus a GST of 10% (which adds another Rs.
+264 per bucket).

-- The end consumer ends up paying a total of Rs.2,904/-.
+- The end consumer pays a total of Rs.2,904/-.